 A variety of smartphone apps and websites are available which can be used to create and share InfoPics.
 While you can take photos yourself for InfoPics, it’s often useful to find copyright-friendly images online to use.
 By “copyright-friendly,” I mean photos others have shared online with advanced permission for re-use.
 Creative Commons licenses are often used for this purpose.
-By using CC-licensed images, an especially websites which include required author/photographer attribution credit at the bottom of the image, we can adhere to the letter and spirit of U.S. copyright law while taking advantage of the creative photographic efforts of millions of other people around the world, since many people have a different vision and perspective of the world and they’re able to capture it with their gadgets and cameras, others just like to appreciate the beauty of the world in the best way possible by using the best spotting scope you can find online.
+By using CC-licensed images, and especially websites which include required author/photographer attribution credit at the bottom of the image, we can adhere to the letter and spirit of U.S. copyright law while taking advantage of the creative photographic efforts of millions of other people around the world.

 Here are two basic workflows the author currently uses to share Bible verse InfoPics.
 In upcoming weeks, video screencasts demonstrating these steps and techniques will be added here to further assist you in learning how to create and share Bible InfoPics.

 The YouVersion Bible app is free and available for multiple types of smartphones, including iPhones and Android phones.
 When you find a Bible verse you want to share in the YouVersion app: